Platymek/HumanComputerInteraction-HiFi-Prototype/README.md

 ### log
 This data logs the number of birds spotted for specified species in a dictionary
 index: the same number used for indexing the birds.
 This is so that the dictionary can also be checked if the bird has already been added
-- population: the number spotted by the user
+value: the number spotted by the user

 ### colors
 A simple list with every colour.
 Any new sets of colours must have an identical layout to that of the original Colors.js